python-discord/esoteric-python-challenges/tools/templates/README.md

 TODO

-## More info.
+## More Info.

 TODO

 ## Submissions Guidelines

 * Submit your code as a python file named `<yourname>.py`.
 If your implementation is too big or you simply prefer splitting the code into several files, submit a directory named `<yourname>` with the code inside.
-* Add comments that document what language you have implemented (if not your own), how the language works, and how to use the implementation.
+See the `README.md` file in the root of the repository for more information on contributing solutions.

 ## Tips & Ideas